mini-kep/parser-rosstat-kep/src/kep/ask.md

      Spyder is a lot like RStudio / Matlab - it has an interpreter open for you to experiment and trail and see things quickly.

-   - It also feels like VS Code is good to work with mature codebase / test, not really to experiment with parts of coce much.
+   - It also feels like VS Code is good to work with mature codebase and tests, and it is not greatly suited to experiment with parts of code and writing new code from scratch quiclky.

 2. Can I quickly disable specific lint errors in the IDE, not a config file?